 We strongly encourage those who will not be attending church to participate in services through our website, at https://www.stcons.org/video-streaming

-Saturday, August 15th – DORMITION OF THE THEOTOKOS, Orthros 9:00 am; Divine Liturgy 10:00 am.
-If you wish to follow along with the text, please use the link listed below:
+Sunday, September 27 – 1st Sunday of Luke, Orthros 9:00 am; Divine Liturgy 10:00 am If you wish to follow along with the text, please use the link listed below:

 LIGHT A CANDLE AND SAY A PRAYER: When you are not able to attend church, you can purchase a candle from our church website (home page or video-streaming page), which Father Teodor will light before the following service or a service that you specify.
 Please give specific names, living or deceased, that you would like Father to remember in prayer.
 Father will light candles one hour before each service.
 For Sunday services, please place candle orders prior to 8:00 am Sunday morning.

-PLEASE PRAY FOR: Jim, James, Alexandra, Tracy, Dianna, Lazarus, Henry, Betty, Catherine, Susan, Evelyn, Gregg, Peter, Stella, Ann Marie, Vasilios, Carol, George, Demetri, Steve, Molly, Maria, Elizabeth, Carol, Evans, Katherine, Mike, Connie, Mary, Margaret, Angela, Connie, Bill, Carrie, Vito, Pete, Amalia, Stephanie, Lisa, Bill, Connie, Jacob, Anastasia, Rima, Kylie, Effie, Camryn, Nicholas, and Maria.
+PLEASE PRAY FOR: Christopher, Jonathan, Alexandra, Tracy, Dianna, Lazarus, Henry, Betty, Catherine, Susan, Evelyn, Gregg, Peter, Stella, Ann Marie, Vasilios, Carol, George, Demetri, Steve, Molly, Maria, Elizabeth, Carol, Evans, Katherine, Mike, Connie, Mary, Margaret, Angela, Connie, Bill, Carrie, Vito, Pete, Amalia, Stephanie, Lisa, Bill, Connie, Jacob, Anastasia, Rima, Kylie, Effie, Camryn, Nicholas, and Maria.
 (Names may be added by request to the prayer list.)

-The reading is from St. Paul's First Letter to the Corinthians 3:9-17.
+The reading is from St. Paul's Second Letter to the Corinthians 6:1-10.

 UPCOMING EVENTS AND ACTIVITIES:

-The Hellenic Cultural Center is currently booking events for the year-end, and 2021.
+HELLENIC CULTURAL CENTER: The Hellenic Cultural Center is not yet able to hold events, but they are booking events for the year-end, and 2021.
 If you need to discuss future bookings or other issues with the HCC staff, please contact Kathy at 313.303.6350 or firstname.lastname@example.org

 Non-Orthodox Visitors Please Note: Holy Communion is offered to Orthodox Christians who have properly prepared themselves.
 Visitors are welcome to receive the Antidoron (Blessed Bread), which is distributed at the end of the Divine Liturgy.